-Having begun a Fine Art Course at the Zurich Art School, in 2005 I returned to Australia to do a Bachelor of Arts at RMIT University in Melbourne.
+Having begun a Fine Art Course at the Zurich Art School, in 2005 I returned to Australia to cmopete a Bachelor of Arts at RMIT University in Melbourne.
 Although I missed Europe, I was happy to be back though returned to the renown Glasgow School of Art in 2006 on an exchange.

 I achieved Honours in painting and was awarded the Siemens' Prize for outstanding graduates, and was fortunate to become the assistant to a well-known artist and sculptor in Melbourne, Robert Owen.

-I met my second husband, Anthony, and we now have two daughters, Charlotte and Georgia.
-We moved back to Perth to be closer to my family.
+I now have two daughters, Charlotte and Georgia and in 2009, moved back to Perth to be closer to my family.
 Before I became a teacher at MLC (2015), I taught painting and drawing at TAFE.

 On MLC: MLC gave me a love of disciplined learning that has stayed with me all my life.